Skip to main content

 What is cervical myelopathy?

 Cervical myelopathy is compression of the spinal cord in the neck region, causing neurological symptoms including weakness, coordination problems, and difficulty with fine motor tasks.
-It's a serious condition that typically requires surgical treatment.
+It is a serious condition that typically requires surgical treatment.

 What are the early signs of cervical myelopathy?